 Formed in 1957 near Elstow, a rural area by Te Aroha, half an hour east of Hamilton, The Satellites’ origins pointed to a broader catchment for new rock and roll sounds in rural Waikato and the adjoining Thames Valley.

-The group’s constants, brother and sister Ken and Gail Wadsworth (now Finch) first stepped out before their parents’ dance band as a sax and piano duo with their good friend (and third original Satellites member), Paul “Ivor” Fisher singing, highlighting the existence of multi-generational musical families in the rural regions.
-The Satellites’ first drummer Morrie Holmes soon joined them.
+The group’s constants, brother and sister Ken and Dawn Wadsworth (now Finch) first stepped out before their parents’ dance band as a sax and piano duo with their good friend (and third original Satellites member), Paul “Ivor” Fisher singing, highlighting the existence of multi-generational musical families in the rural regions.
+Ray Davies and Irvine Young soon joined them.

 The Satellites released at least 10 singles in two bursts, mostly in the group’s most popular years of 1960 and 1962, which were boom years for rock and roll and new pop music in the Waikato.
 Paul (billed as Ivor) Fisher was upfront on many of the records that the band produced in their early 1960s heyday.